 Pursuant to an Employment Agreement between Calavo and Ms. Kurtz (the "Kurtz Employment Agreement"), Ms. Kurtz will receive an annual base salary of \$430,000, which was subject to increases on an annual basis at the discretion of Calavo's Compensation Committee.
 Ms. Kurtz would receive a performance bonus of not less than 50% of her annual base salary for fiscal 2023 if Calavo achieved the annual performance targets established by Calavo's Compensation Committee for Calavo's executive officers, provided she remained employed by Calavo for the entire fiscal year.
 Beginning with fiscal 2023, Ms. Kurtz was also eligible to receive not less than the equivalent of 50% of her annual base salary in equity awards pursuant to the terms of the 2020 Plan, which will vest as described in the Kurtz Employment Agreement.
 Ms. Kurtz received a signing bonus consisting of restricted stock units representing a contingent right to receive Calavo's common stock having a value of \$300,000, which restricted stock units vest in three equal annual installments, subject to continued service on each vesting date, with the first installment to vest on the first anniversary of the commencement of Ms. Kurtz's employment.
-In the event that Ms. Kurtz's employment was terminated by Calavo without Cause (as defined in the Kurtz Employment Agreement), and Ms. Kurtz executes a separation and release agreement,
+In the event that Ms. Kurtz's employment was terminated by Calavo without Cause (as defined in the Kurtz Employment Agreement) or Ms. Kurtz terminated her employment for Good Reason (as defined in the Kurtz Employment Agreement), and Ms. Kurtz executes a separation and release agreement,